 The art of making your own wreath

 This week's inspiring blog post was written by the fabulous Bex Partridge who runs the wonderfully floral Instagram account @botanical_tales .
 The perfect place for flower lovers to feel inspired.
-Browse our Wreath Refill Posies by clicking here.
+Browse our Wreath Refill Posies in our Christmas flowers collection.

 I’ve always enjoyed making wreaths and floral displays, since the days when my mum used to fill our house with foliage at Christmas time.
 Since then, I’ve developed my own style which I would describe as whimsical, nature inspired and imperfectly perfect.